DECODEproject/decode-os/README.md

 ## Acknowledgments

+DECODE OS is Copyright (c) 2017-2018 by the Dyne.org Foundation

+DECODE OS and its core components are designed, written and maintained by Denis Roio and Ivan J.

+Devuan is a registered trademark of the Dyne.org foundation.

 The Devuan SDK used to build the DECODE OS was originally conceived during a period of residency at the Schumacher college in Dartington, UK.
 Greatly inspired by the laborious and mindful atmosphere of its wonderful premises.

-The Devuan SDK is Copyright (c) 2015-2017 by the Dyne.org Foundation

-Devuan SDK components were designed, and are written and maintained by:
+Devuan SDK components are designed, written and maintained by Denis Roio, Enzo Nicosia and Ivan J.

-- Ivan J. <parazyd@dyne.org>
-- Denis Roio <jaromil@dyne.org>
-- Enzo Nicosia <katolaz@freaknet.org>

 This source code is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free